Green Ambassador Certificate

 BIODIVERSITY

-Kiersten Gibizov is an experienced animal educator who has worked with diverse species at the Fort Worth Zoo, Frank Buck Zoo, and Phoenix Zoo.
-She specializes in operant conditioning, animal handling, and public outreach, including training birds, raptors, and reindeer for educational programs.
-Passionate about conservation, she enjoys teaching the public, collaborating with teams, and sharing her expertise.
+Kiersten Gibizov is an animal educator experienced with diverse species at Fort Worth, Frank Buck, and Phoenix Zoos.
+She specializes in operant conditioning, animal handling, and public outreach, training birds, raptors, and reindeer.
+Passionate about conservation, she enjoys teaching, teamwork, and sharing her expertise with the public.

 -